itamarcps/pathtracker/README.md

 https://github.com/user-attachments/assets/c405e97b-5d06-47fe-81c7-416d9eb90bcb

 **PathTracker** is a Minecraft Fabric mod that enhances your exploration experience by visually tracking your movements across different dimensions.
-It overlays translucent colored cubes behind your player, allowing you to see the paths you've taken.
+It overlays translucent colored lines behind your player, allowing you to see the paths you've taken.
 Whether you're navigating the Overworld, exploring the Nether, or venturing into the End, PathTracker ensures you never lose your way.

 ## Features

 - **Multi-Dimension Tracking**: Seamlessly track your paths across the Overworld, Nether, and End with separate tracking data for each dimension.
 - **Multiple Tracking Sessions**: Create, list, and switch between multiple tracking sessions to manage different exploration endeavors.
-- **Customizable Overlay Colors**: Choose your preferred color for the tracking cubes using hexadecimal color codes.
+- **Customizable Overlay Colors**: Choose your preferred color for the tracking lines using hexadecimal color codes.
-- **Depth Override**: Toggle depth testing to control whether tracking cubes are rendered behind or on top of opaque blocks.
+- **Depth Override**: Toggle depth testing to control whether tracking lines are rendered behind or on top of opaque blocks.
 - **Manual Save Command**: Save your tracked paths at any time without needing to exit the game.
 - **Key Bindings**: Quickly enable or disable tracking and rendering using customizable key bindings.